noxthot/ss22_julia_workshop/pages/datascience/exploratory_da.md

 # Exploratory Data Analysis

-In most Data Science projects Exploratory Data Analysis (EDA) is an essential first step.
+In most data science projects *exploratory data analysis* (EDA) is an essential first step.
 The primary aim is to analyse a given data set to summarize its main characteristics.
 Therefore EDA often uses data visualization methods and statistical methods.

-In this section we will continue to work with the Stack Overflow Survey data set as shown in the [previous section](./pages/datascience/dataframes/).
-To summarize the necessary steps to start with this section, see the Code below:
+In this section we will continue to work with the Stack Overflow survey data set as shown in the [previous section](./pages/datascience/dataframes/).
+To summarize the necessary steps to start with this section, see the code below:
-First of all you of course need to add and load the package:
+First of all you need to add and load the package:
 ```julia-repl
 julia> using DataFrames